Mridul9A/coding_assessment_l2/README.md

 This project represents a cart page for an e-commerce website.
 It is designed to display the items in the cart, their details such as price and quantity, and allows the user to proceed with the checkout.

+## Live Demo

+You can check out the live demo of the cart page here: [Cart Page Demo](https://coding-assessment-l2-nine.vercel.app//)

 ## Project Structure
 The project consists of the following files:
 - `index.html`: Main HTML file for the project.